CokieLee/DouekLabPathSeq/README.md

      Output:
      1. files in "[outputpath]/[sample name]/Generated_Data_1st_Bowtie_Alignment_Unmasked_Genome/".
 This directory contains ERCC spike-in controls output (alignment counts and rates, just to check if bowtie2 is working as intended).
-     2. files in "[outputpath]/[sample name]/Generated_Data_2nd_Bowtie_Alignment_Unmasked_Genome/".
-This directory contains a file showing alignment rates, a .sam file showing alignment results, and two fq files (one of forward reads, one of backward reads) of reads that remain unaligned.
+     3. files in "[outputpath]/[sample name]/Generated_Data_2nd_Bowtie_Alignment_Unmasked_Genome/".
+This directory contains:
+     4. A file showing alignment rates
+     5. A .sam file showing alignment results
+     6. Two fq files (one of forward reads, one of backward reads) of reads that remain unaligned.
 The unaligned files form the input into the next rule.

 3. StarAfterBowtie